TutsWiki/source/content/blog/developing-and-deploying-clojure-web-application.md

     [[lein-run "1.0.0-SNAPSHOT"]])
 ```

-We’ll put the main app logic in the namespace `adder.core`.
+We'll put the main app logic in the namespace `adder.core`.
 Create a file at `src/adder/core.clj` with this code:

 ```clojure
 (ns adder.core